 I was all alone.
 It was about ten in the morning and there wasn’t another car in the Kejimkujik parking lot when I pulled in.
 I in fact had congratulated myself of having the place to myself.

-There was a section of boardwalk I hiked – and I thought it was rather strange that all the ferns coming out through the cracks were torn and beaten up.
+There was a section of boardwalk I hiked before I got to the shelter – and I thought it was rather strange that all the ferns coming out through the cracks were torn and beaten up.
 I actually made some noise through here – just in case.
 Well duh.

-It was at the shelter (photo below) that we eyed each other.
-I backed away and in fact ducked behind the shelter to see if I could get a quick shot.
-She was still staring at me.
+Once I’d seen the bears from the ruins of the shepherd shelter I started to back away.
+In fact I ducked behind the shelter to see if I could get a quick shot of the bear.
+But mama was still staring at me.
 That’s when I decided I was out of there and there was no time for a picture.

 You’re not supposed to let a bear see you running – and I didn’t but as soon as I turned the corner and was hidden from view I ran with everything I had in me.